Amano47/NeuralHaircut/howto/troubleshoot.md

 - `$path_to_data_folder` : most likely `../../implicit-hair-data/data/monocular/CASE`, if your data folder is located in the root dir of the porject
 - `$output_folder` : I recommend `./experiments/CASE`
 - `$openpose_path` : the path to your openpose keypoints, most likely located in your dataset folder `../../implicit-hair-data/data/monocular/CASE/openpose_kp`

+## 4.9 Geometric Reconstruction

+There are rather strage occurences when training the geometric reconstructor.
+If you have problems with NaN occuring in the orientation_fine Loss calculation, like when the raygenerator creates NaN in data, then the dataset was not good.